Rehabilitation Research Boot Camp: Research Methodology II

 5. Cost-Effectiveness Research

-This chapter explores methods for comparing the costs and health outcomes of different interventions using metrics like Quality-Adjusted Life Years (QALYs) and Incremental Cost-Effectiveness Ratios (ICER).
-Understanding these economic evaluations is crucial for clinicians to justify the value of their services and for stakeholders to make informed resource allocation decisions in a complex healthcare economy.
+This chapter explores methods for comparing the costs and health outcomes of different interventions using metrics like quality-adjusted life years (QALYs) and incremental cost-effectiveness ratio (ICER).
+Understanding these economic evaluations is crucial so clinicians can justify the value of their services and stakeholders can make informed resource allocation decisions in a complex healthcare economy.

 6. Reporting Guidelines for Methodological Areas